Polyakov's formulation of $2d$ bosonic string theory: Introduction

 A \emph{conformal field theory} (CFT in short) on a surface is a quantum field theory which possesses certain conformal symmetries.
-More specifically, the partition function $Z(g)$ of a CFT satisfies the diffeormorphism invariance $Z(\psi^*g)=Z(g)$ for all smooth diffeomorphism $\psi:M\to M$ and a so-called \emph{conformal anomaly} of the following form: for all $\omega\in C^\infty(M)$
+More specifically, the partition function $Z(g)$ of a CFT satisfies the diffeomorphism invariance $Z(\psi^*g)=Z(g)$ for all smooth diffeomorphisms $\psi:M\to M$ and a so-called \emph{conformal anomaly} of the following form: for all $\omega\in C^\infty(M)$

 where ${\bf c}\in\mathbb{R}$ is called the \emph{central charge} of the theory, $K_g$ is the scalar curvature of $g$ and $ {\rm dv}_g$ the volume form.
-The $n$-points correlation functions should also satisfy similar types of conformal anomalies and diffeormorphism invariance (see \eqref{diffeo2} and \eqref{scale2}).
+The $n$-point correlation functions should also satisfy similar types of conformal anomalies and diffeomorphism invariance (see \eqref{diffeo2} and \eqref{scale2}).
 Usually, it is difficult to give a mathematical sense to \eqref{Z(g)CFT} because the measure $D \phi$, which is formally the Lebesgue measure on an infinite dimensional space, does not exist mathematically.
 Hence, CFT's are mostly studied using axiomatic and algebraic methods, or perturbative methods (formal stationary phase type expansions): see for example \cite{difrancesco,gaw}.\\

-\textbf{Liouville Quantum Field Theory.} The first part of our work is to construct Liouville quantum field theory (LQFT in short) on Riemann surface of genus ${\bf g}\geq 2$ and to show that this is a CFT.
+\textbf{Liouville Quantum Field Theory.} The first part of our work is to construct Liouville quantum field theory (LQFT in short) on a Riemann surface of genus ${\bf g}\geq 2$ and to show that this is a CFT.
 We use probabilistic methods to give a mathematical sense to the path integral \eqref{Z(g)CFT}, when $S_g(\phi)=S_L(g,\phi)$ is the classical Liouville action, a natural convex functional coming from the theory of uniformisation of Riemann surfaces that we describe now.
 Given a two dimensional connected compact Riemannian manifold $(M,g)$ without boundary, we define the Liouville functional on $C^1$ maps $\varphi:M\to\R$ by

 where $Q,\mu,\gamma>0$ are parameters to be discussed later.
 If $Q=\frac{2}{\gamma}$, finding the minimizer $u$ of this functional allows one to uniformize $(M,g)$.
 Indeed, the metric $g'=e^{\gamma u}g$ has constant scalar curvature $K_{g'}=-2\pi\mu\gamma^2$ and it is the unique such metric in the conformal class of $g$.
-The quantization of the Liouville action is precisey LQFT: one wants to make sense of the following finite measure on some appropriate functional space $\Sigma$ (to be defined later) made up of (generalized) functions $\varphi:M\to \R$
+The quantization of the Liouville action is precisely LQFT: one wants to make sense of the following measure on some appropriate functional space $\Sigma$ (to be defined later) made up of (generalized) functions $\varphi:M\to \R$